5 Tax Time Retirement Savings Options You Should Know About

 Lastly, we come to the so-called SIMPLE IRA.
 In this case, SIMPLE stands for “Savings Incentive Match Plan for Employees,” with the ‘L’ also coming from “Plan” to complete the acronym.
 Like its description implies, a big difference between a SEP-IRA and a SIMPLE IRA is that the latter allows employees to also make contributions to their retirement savings.
 As a result, this option is likely best suited for small business owners with fewer than 100 employees.

 With SIMPLE IRAs, business owners are required to contribute a certain percentage to their employees’ accounts.
 This includes making matching contributions of up to 3% of compensation and contributing at least 2% of compensation to all eligible employees regardless of whether they choose to contribute themselves.
 Additionally, like with SEP-IRAs, employees are always 100% vested.
-As for limits, employee contributions cannot exceed $12,500 a year for 2018.
+As for limits, employee contributions cannot exceed $13,500 a year for tax years 2020 and 2021.
 For the record, these employee contributions are also eligible for the aforementioned saver’s credit if applicable.

 One more thing…

 While we’re on the subject of taxes and retirement savings, it should be noted that — with the possible exception of Roth IRAs — taking early distributions from any of these account options could have some severely negative tax effects.
 For one, you’ll need to pay regular taxes on any distributions you take from your account regardless of your age.
 Additionally, those under 59 1/2 who take distributions will be assessed a 10% penalty on that money.
 Because of this, it’s never a good idea to take money from your retirement account before you actually retire (while not a great option, 401(k) loans are typically less costly than distributions in emergency situations).